 Table 1: Summary of Discussion at February 22 nd , 2010 POH A: Transit service reliability is as a function of travel time variability.
 As the variability in travel time decreases, transit service becomes more reliable.
-2.2 Q: Is information available that explains how this project will help achieve the 30% transit modal 2.2 split objective? spin objective: A: The entire transit network is required to help the City reach this target.
+2.2 Q: Is information available that explains how this project will help achieve the 30% transit modal split objective?
+A: The entire transit network is required to help the City reach this target.
 This project is an important component of that network.
 2.3 Q: What is the existing transit modal split?
-2.3 Q. What is the existing transit modal spire.
+2.5 Q: what is the existing transit modal split?
 A: The existing modal split figure was not immediately available.
 The individual was encouraged to complete a comment sheet in order to receive a response.
-The standard of the standard o POST-MEETING NOTE: According to the TMP, the current transit modal split is 23% city-wide.
+DOST MEETING NOTE: According to the TMP, the current transit model split is 23% give wide 2.4 POST-MEETING NOTE: According to the TMP, the current transit modal split is 23% city-wide.
 2.4 Q: How will the Eagleson Road park and ride be connected to the West Transitway extension?
 Is there a rationale for remaining on the north side of the highway if nothing has been decided at Eagleson?
 A: Councillor Cullen explained that the rationale for staying on the north side of the highway west of Moodie is based on a decision by the former region of Ottawa-Carleton who selected a corridor along the north side of Highway 417 for the future construction of the West Transitway through Kanata.
 3.0 C ycling / Pedestrian Connections 3.1 Q: Have cyclists have been considered in the development of the plan?
 A: Pedestrian and cyclist safety was discussed.
-It was recognized that pedestrian and cyclist safety is important to the project and that the project team will work with the City to ameliorate 2.2 pedestrian and cycling conditions at Moodie Drive to the extent possible.
+It was recognized that pedestrian and cyclist safety is important to the project and that the project team will work with the City to ameliorate pedestrian and cycling conditions at Moodie Drive to the extent possible.
 3.2 Q: Can recommendations about cycling safety be included in the plan?
-A. D A: Recommendations about pedestrian and cyclist access and safety will be included in the 3.3 recommended plan.
+A: Recommendations about pedestrian and cyclist access and safety will be included in the recommended plan.
 3.3 Q: Can a pedestrian bridge across Moodie be constructed as part of the project?
 A: Councillor Cullen indicated that a pedestrian bridge at Moodie Drive is a possibility, but is outside the scope of the current project.
-4.0 N 4.1 Q: Can noise barriers be constructed as part of this project?
-7.1 Q. Can noise burners be constructed as part of this project.
-A: The design of the Transitway will accommodate the construction of noise barriers identified by the MTO in their class EA for the expansion of the HWY 417.
+4.0 N loise 4.1 Q: Can noise barriers be constructed as part of this project?
+A: The design of the Transitway will accommodate the construction of noise barriers identified by the MTO in their class EA for the expansion of the HWY 417 4.2 the MTO in their class EA for the expansion of the HWY 417.
 4.2 Q: What is the status of the noise barrier installation?
 A: As per the Environmental Assessment undertaken by MTO for the expansion of Highway 417, a warrant for noise barriers was identified within the project area (Site 1B - east of Holly Acres Road and Site 1C- west of Holly Acres Road).
-These sites were placed on the MTO retrofit 1 waiting list; however no dates for the construction of the noise barriers have been established.
-The 1 waiting fist, however no dates for the construction of the noise barriers have been established.
-The Transitway is being designed so as to accommodate the installation of the MTO-warranted noise
+These sites were placed on the MTO retrofit waiting list; however no dates for the construction of the noise barriers have been established.
+The Transitway is being designed so as to accommodate the installation of the MTO-warranted noise barriers.